2016 AFC Cup final

 The 2016 AFC Cup Final was the final match of the 2016 AFC Cup, the 13th edition of the AFC Cup, a football competition organized by the Asian Football Confederation (AFC) for clubs from 'developing countries' in Asia according to the Vision Asia plan.

-The final was contested as a single match between Iraqi team Al-Quwa Al-Jawiya and Indian team Bengaluru FC.
+The final was contested as a single match between Iraqi team Al-Quwa Al-Jawiya and Indian team Bengaluru.
 The match was hosted by Al-Quwa Al-Jawiya at the Suheim Bin Hamad Stadium in Doha on 5 November 2016.

-Al-Quwa Al-Jawiya defeated Bengaluru FC 1–0 to become the first Iraqi team to win the AFC Cup title.
+Al-Quwa Al-Jawiya defeated Bengaluru 1–0 to become the first Iraqi team to win the AFC Cup title.

 Venue

 As Iraqi teams were not allowed to host their home matches in their country, the final was played at the Suheim Bin Hamad Stadium, also known as Qatar SC Stadium, a multi-purpose stadium in Doha, Qatar.
 It is the home stadium of Qatar Sports Club and holds 13,000 spectators.